-Kindergarteners aren’t known for their attention span or their ability to sit still.
-It’s important to use your planning time wisely so that you are prepared for activities.
-You want to limit downtime so that students aren’t waiting for you.
+Kindergarteners aren't known for their attention span or their ability to sit still.
+It's important to use your planning time wisely so that you are prepared for activities.
 Have your copies made and all of the tools or manipulatives you will need ready and nearby.

 You will need to teach your brand new Kindergarten students every procedure you will want them to follow throughout the year, and have patience in the process.
 You may feel like you are overdoing it, but whatever you do, don't skip this!
 Trust me, you'll be glad you took the time early on to do this.

 An excellent first step is to make a list of every procedure that they will need to know.
 This list might include unpacking/packing up, how to use the restroom, how to get their lunch, how to ask a question, where to sit on the carpet, and how the papers will be passed out.
 The list goes on.